-• Updated CA Bundle, of course.

-- Clean up connections when we hit problems during chunked upload, rather than leaking them. - Return connections to the pool when a chunked upload is successful, rather than leaking it. - Match the HTTPbis recommendation for HTTP 301 redirects. - Prevent hanging when using streaming uploads and Digest Auth when a 401 is received. - Values of headers set by Requests are now always the native string type. - Fix previously broken SNI support. - Fix accessing HTTP proxies using proxy authentication. - Unencode HTTP Basic usernames and passwords extracted from URLs. - · Support for IP address ranges for no_proxy environment variable - Parse headers correctly when users override the default Host: header. - Avoid munging the URL in case of case-sensitive servers. - Looser URL handling for non-HTTP/HTTPS urls. - Accept unicode methods in Python 2.6 and 2.7. - More resilient cookie handling. - Make Response objects pickleable. - Actually added MD5-sess to Digest Auth instead of pretending to like last time. - Updated internal urllib3. - Fixed @Lukasa's lack of taste.
+- Updated CA Bundle, of course. - Cookies set on individual Requests through a Session (e.g. via Session.get ()) are no longer persisted to the Session. - Clean up connections when we hit problems during chunked upload, rather than leaking them. - Return connections to the pool when a chunked upload is successful, rather than leaking it. - Match the HTTPbis recommendation for HTTP 301 redirects. - Prevent hanging when using streaming uploads and Digest Auth when a 401 is received. - Values of headers set by Requests are now always the native string type. - Fix previously broken SNI support. - Fix accessing HTTP proxies using proxy authentication. - Unencode HTTP Basic usernames and passwords extracted from URLs. - Support for IP address ranges for no_proxy environment variable - Parse headers correctly when users override the default Host: header. - Avoid munging the URL in case of case-sensitive servers. - Looser URL handling for non-HTTP/HTTPS urls. - Accept unicode methods in Python 2.6 and 2.7. - More resilient cookie handling. - Make Response objects pickleable. - Actually added MD5-sess to Digest Auth instead of pretending to like last time. - Updated internal urllib3. - Fixed @Lukasa's lack of taste.